ismaelc/ConcurDisrupt/README.md

 What is Concur?
 -----------

 If you've heard of TripIt, then there's a remote chance you've heard of us.
 We help 25M business travelers manage their travel bookings and expense reports through the Concur Travel and Expense web/mobile app.
-This allows their companies to save time, money, gain visibility and enforce compliance on their employees' expenses.
+This allows them and their companies to save time, money, gain visibility and enforce employee compliance on expenses.
 It's all about giving the business traveler a delightful and worry-free travel experience, which we like to call *The Perfect Trip*.

 We also created APIs so that partners can add value and contribute to a business traveler's Perfect Trip.
 That's where you come in.